ContextMapper/contextmapper.github.io/_docs/architectural-refactorings/ar-suspend-partnership.md

    This strategy basically calls the [AR-7 Merge Bounded Contexts](./../AR-7-Merge-Bounded-Contexts) refactoring to merge the two contexts.

    <div class="alert alert-custom">
-   <strong>Known limitation:</strong> Unfortunately, this strategy does not work in <a href="/docs/vs-code/">VS Code</a> and <a href="/docs/online-ide/">online</a> in case the removed Bounded Context is referenced in a Context Map.
+   <strong>Known limitation:</strong> Unfortunately, this strategy does not work in <a href="/docs/vs-code/">VS Code</a> in case the removed Bounded Context is referenced in a Context Map.
 This is due to <a href="https://github.com/eclipse/xtext-core/issues/1494">a bug in the Xtext framework</a>.
    </div>